yosmoc/hiveminder-local-timetrack-for-chrome/README.md

 * Simple time tracking
 * Enable webkitnotification instead of jGrowl
 * Notify current tasks every 10 minutes (it probably get you back to work ;)
-* Notify "What are you doing now?" every 10 minutes, if you don't work
+* If you don't work timetracking, notify "What are you doing now?" every 10 minutes.
+* Save elapsed time on localStorage.

 ## Current issues